cainhill/render-engine/README.md

 ## Reason for existing

-* I needed a programatic video rendering solution
+I needed a programatic video rendering solution that:
-* Written in Python with minimal dependencies
+* Runs in a Python environment with minimal dependencies
-* That could produce many-to-many videos
+* Produces many-to-many videos
-* Based on one or more manifest CSV inputs
+* Processes one or more manifest CSV inputs
-* That could run within a Docker container
+* Runs within a Docker container
-* That could handle source videos in different formats
+* Handles source videos in different formats
-* That n8n could trigger by webhook
+* Acts when triggered by n8n request

 ## Resources & References